Same person in the discovery meeting and the code editor.

 Technology Startup Operational Turnaround

 Walked into a $250K operating loss and built the systems, processes, and tools that reversed it.
-Not a report.
-The actual infrastructure that made the turnaround stick.
+That infrastructure is what made the turnaround stick.

 • $250K operating loss reversed to profit in six months